-Aus A8.11 In those circumstances where, due to uncertainties, the entity's legal counsel is unable to form a conclusion to corroborate management's representation, the auditor needs to consider the effect on the auditor's report arising from the extent of disclosure of the uncertainty in the financial report:
+Aus A8.12 In those circumstances where, due to uncertainties, the entity's legal counsel is unable to form a conclusion to corroborate management's representation (see paragraph Aus A8.7(c) above), the auditor needs to consider the effect on the auditor's report arising from the extent of disclosure of the uncertainty in the financial report:

-- (a) where the auditor considers that the disclosure of the uncertainty in the financial report is adequate, the auditor needs to consider including an Emphasis of Matter paragraph; in accordance with ASA 706, \ or - (b) if in the auditor's opinion the disclosure of the uncertainty is inadequate or unreliable, a modified opinion needs to be expressed in accordance with ASA 705.
+- (a) where the auditor considers that the disclosure of the uncertainty in the financial report is adequate, the auditor needs to consider including an emphasis of matter; in accordance with ASA 706 (Revised and Redrafted) Emphasis of Matter Paragraphs and Other Paragraphs in the Independent Auditor's Report, or - (b) if in the auditor's opinion the disclosure of the uncertainty is inadequate or unreliable, a modified opinion needs to be expressed in accordance with ASA 705 (Revised and Redrafted) Modifications to the Opinion in the Independent Auditor's Report.

-Written Representations (Ref: Para.7)
+Written Representations (Ref.
+Para.7)

-- Aus A8.12 ASA 580# deals with the auditor's responsibility to obtain written representations from management and, where appropriate, those charged with governance, in an audit of a financial report.
-Appendix 2 of that Standard provides an illustrative example of a representation letter. - Aus A8.13 As management is the primary source of information regarding litigation and claims, the auditor is required to request management to provide written representations about such matters.
-Written representations from management provide audit evidence regarding litigation and claims that may have a material effect on the financial report.
+Aus A8.13 ASA 580 (Revised and Redrafted) Written Representations deals with the auditor's responsibility to obtain written representations from management and, where appropriate, those charged with governance in an audit of a financial report.
+Appendix 2 of that Standard provides an illustrative example of a representation letter.

-Related Procedures (Ref: Para.
+Related Procedures (Ref.
+Para.
 Aus 7.1-Aus 7.2)

-A9.
-In accordance with ASA 700, the auditor is required to date the auditor's report no earlier than the date on which the auditor has obtained sufficient appropriate audit evidence on which to base the auditor's opinion on the financial report.
+- A9.
+In accordance with ASA 700 (Revised and Redrafted), the auditor is required to date the auditor's report no earlier than the date on which the auditor has obtained sufficient appropriate audit evidence on which to base the auditor's opinion on the financial report.
 Audit evidence about the status of litigation and claims up to the date of the auditor's report may be obtained by enquiry of management, including in-house legal counsel, responsible for dealing with the relevant matters.
-In some instances, the auditor may need to obtain updated information from the entity's external legal counsel.
+In some instances, the auditor may need to obtain updated information from the entity's external legal counsel. - Aus A9.1 Under paragraphs Aus 7.1 and Aus 7.2 of this Auditing Standard, when new litigation or claims, which may have a material effect on the financial report, have been referred to the entity's legal counsel subsequent to sending the letter of enquiry to the entity's legal counsel and prior to signing the auditor's report, the auditor needs to request management to prepare an additional letter of enquiry to the legal counsel regarding the new litigation and claims.